-Meet with a college advisor, check out the school clubs, explore the local area, and even talk to current students to get a feel of whether it’s the place for you.
+Schedule some zoom meetings with college advisors at the schools, check out the school clubs, research the local area, and even schedule calls with current students to get a feel of whether it’s the right place for you.

 Read this article to learn how to choose the right school for your legal career.

-You can also use this opportunity to check out places to live.
+You can also use this opportunity to research places to live.
 Doing this in advance and having an idea of where you’ll want to live at your prospective law schools is just another way to alleviate some of the stress and unknowns that come along with law school.

 Yep, we said it.
 Relax on the couch and binge-watch some courtroom documentaries.